rebelice/UNIX-System-Programming-Project/Process-Environment/README.md

 2. Calling `exit`
 3. calling `_exit` or `_Exit`

-There are something you need to know.
+Followings are something you need to know.

 1. Returning an integer value from the `main` function is equivalent to calling `exit` with the same value.
 Thus `exit(0);` is the same as `return 0;` from the `main` function.
 2. `exit` performs certain cleanup processing (such as standard I/O cleanup) and then returns to the kernel.